• Contact Us

 Jenell Talley is a freelance writer living in the Washington D.C. area.

-If you’re all about getting the job done, and you’re not happy until your client is ecstatic, you might just make one heck of an account executive.
-But before you make any rash career decisions, read on to see if you’ve got what it takes—we’re betting you do—and if an account executive job is everything you’re looking for.
+If you’re about getting the job done and are unhappy until your client is ecstatic, you might make one heck of an account executive.
+But before you make rash career decisions, read on to see if you’ve got what it takes—we’re betting you do—and if an account executive job is everything you’re looking for.

 What exactly does an account executive do?